Standings Explained

 The European competitions are governed by UEFA (Union of European Football Associations.)
 It oversees and organizes many of the continent’s major competitions.

-Depending on their spot in the Premier League table, this is how Premier League clubs are selected for European tournaments:
+Depending on their final position in the Premier League table, clubs qualify for European competitions as follows:

 UEFA Champions League